brigadier/tara/README.md

 * Include tara/include/tara.hrl - you may need the records and macroses from this file
 * In the Sync mode operations return either `{error, Error}`, `#tara_response{}` or `#tara_error{}`.
  - `{error, Error}` gets returned when the server is disconnected or authentication is not yet completed.
-Also, if you sent request succesfully but socket disconnected before the worker get response for this request, you will get the `{error, disconnect_before_response}` response.
+Also, if you sent request succesfully but socket disconnected before the worker got response for this request, you will get the `{error, disconnect_before_response}` response.
  - `#tara_response{}` - successful response with some data.
 Always contains `[{?IPROTO_DATA, Data}]` in the `data` field, where `Data` - list of 0 or more lists (named 'tuples' in tarantool terms,